 “With all the people in the building, there was no easy way to meet him.
 However, because I had been involved closely with the design and construction of the building, no one knew the ins and outs and back hallways better than me.
 As they left their lunch event and went to the auditorium, I used one of those back hallways and timed my entrance into the dining room to coincide with when he was leaving.
 In the pinched bottleneck of the hallway intersection, with all the flowing robes and bodies, I literally ran into the Dalai Lama!
 So, I’ve got that going for me, which is nice.”

-Learn more about the Master’s Certificate in Project Management, Business Analysis Certificate, Technical Leadership Certificate, and Lean Six Sigma, as well as view all of Scott’s blog content.
+Learn more about the Master’s Certificate in Project Management and Lean Six Sigma, as well as view all of Scott’s blog content.
 See more stories from our community in the 75th Anniversary section of our blog.